-Beginning in 1983 the State has measured debt capacity by comparing debt service to unrestricted revenue.
-The State's policy was that debt service should not exceed 5% of unrestricted revenues.
+Beginning in 1983 the State has measured debt capacity by comparing debt service to UGF.
+The State's policy was that state general fund supported debt service should not exceed 5% of UGF.
 Beginning in 1985 the State included general obligation, lease revenue, university, certificates of participation, and the school debt reimbursement program in the ratio.
 University debt was subsequently removed from the calculation.
-In 1999, recognizing past practice of the State, the policy was amended to target 5%, but allow for the ratio to reach up to 8% due to revenue volatility.
+In 1999, recognizing past practice of the State, the policy was further refined in 2013 to target no more than 5% of UGF for general obligation debt service and no more than 8% for debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt reimbursement program.

 Current and anticipated reserve balances including the Constitutional Budget Reserve and the Permanent Fund Earnings Reserve should be, in combination, maintained at minimum fund levels to ensure the highest probability of rating security.
 The State's most significant long term reserve, the Alaska Permanent Fund Corpus is protected by the State's Constitution and shall remain intact.
-On June 30, 2016 the State had short term reserves sufficient to fund 150% of total expenditures, 3 times the amount of unrestricted general fund spending, or over 20 times the amount of outstanding general obligation bonds.
+On June 30, 2017 the State had short term reserves sufficient to fund 150% of total expenditures, 3 times the amount of unrestricted general fund spending, or over 20 times the amount of outstanding general obligation bonds.
 The target minimum reserve level of unassigned revenues is a balance equivalent to 20% of the State's outstanding debt.